justinlittman/fbarc/README.md

 * nodes:  Things on Facebook, such as Pages, Albums, and Photos.
 Each node has an id (e.g., 1322855124437680) and a type (e.g., Page).
 * fields:  Attributes such as things, such as name and id.
-* connections:  Associations between nodes, e.g., Page's Photos.
-Also known as "edges".
+* edges:  Connections between nodes, e.g., Page's Photos.

 The graph is represented as a JSON object.
 For example: